loosolab/UROPA/docs/uropa-example.md

 ![peak71](img/chr22-18161287-18161496_peak71_h3k4me1_feature_pos.png)

-As it is illustrated in the image, the peak is found in the gene body of BCL2L13, this is why the Query-0 doesn’t give any annotation in the above results.
-On the contrary, it is proven that the 'feature.position' = 'center' is closer than the start position (Distance = 1063) and can allow for annotation with the gene.
-For the start it is actually:
-feature.start – peak.center = \|18111621-18161442\| = 49 821
-But this distance is larger than 5000, which is the threshold given from the queries, this is why the gene is not annotated for the query 0.
-Therefore, this example shows that 'feature.position' is an important parameter that can assure a more precise annotation in similar cases,
-where a histone mark is acting in the gene body and not in the TSS, as for example the mark H3K4me1 used for the example.
+Figure 1: H3K4me1 peak 71 annotated with Ensembl genome, the genomic location is chr22:18161287-18161496.

 Example for the direction
 -------------------------
-This example is based on H3K4me1 peaks annotated with the Gencode genome.
+This example is based on H3K4me1 peaks annotated with the Gencode genome ([further details])[#used-peak-and-annotation-files]).
 In the following example the utility of the key 'direction' will be illustrated.
-It is optional but can be very important 'player' for a more specialized annotation.
+It is optional but can be a very important 'player' for a more specialized annotation.
+The example is based on the peak displayed in Figure 2.
-It can also be thought of as the location of the peak depending on the feature’s direction.
+*It can also be thought of as the location of the peak depending on the feature’s direction.*

-When direction is 'upstream', features accepted will be the ones that are closer with their start position (TSS) to the peak center.
+When the direction key is set to 'upstream', peaks will be annotated to a feature if the peak center is upstream of the feature start postition and
-So, in this case we can say that the peak is upstream of the feature.
-On the other side, when direction is chosen 'downstream',
-the features annotated will be the ones that are closer with their ending position (TES) to the peak center.
-So, the peak would then be downstream of the feature.
+the distance from the start position is smaller than the indicated distance.
+The other way around for 'downstream'.
 This is why the direction is relative to the peak location.
-An overlap is partially allowed to the edges of the peak, but the overlap should allow a clear evidence
+*An overlap is partially allowed to the edges of the peak, but the overlap should allow a clear evidence*
-of the upstream or downstream location of the peak from the feature, so there shouldn’t be an important overlap of the peak length.
+*of the upstream or downstream location of the peak from the feature, so there shouldn’t be an important overlap of the peak length*.

 Let’s see now an example of an annotation with and without direction chosen, for the peak shown in Image 3.
 ![direction.key](img/chr1-1,403,500-1,408,500-01_h3k4me1_peaks.png)